 Headlines

-- The percentage of pupils that speak English as an additional language and the numbers from Black, Asian and Minority Ethnic background has increased quite sharply in the last decade.
-Overall, 17% of primary schools and 14% of secondary school pupils speak English as an additional language, and 22% of pupils are from non-White British backgrounds with a big impact on Eastern European migration in Hull in recent years.
+- The percentage of pupils that speak English as an additional language and the numbers from minority ethnic backgrounds has increased quite sharply in the last decade.
+Overall, 20% of primary schools, 16% of secondary school pupils and 9% of pupils attending Hull’s special schools speak English as an additional language.
+It is estimated that these pupils speak around 122 different languages in total.

 - There were large differences in the percentage of people aged 16+ years without qualifications or with qualifications at degree level or higher.
 Based on the 2021 Census, one-third or more residents in areas of North Carr, Orchard Park, St Andrew’s & Docklands, Newington & Gipsyville and Marfleet had no qualifications.